Home CGS 2820C

 </body>

-3. Class Selectors are custom named and defined styles that may be reused multiple times per page.
+3. Class Selectors are custom named and defined styles attributes that may be reused multiple times per page.
 They start with a period (.

 Examples: